 We did not bring our bikes, or build in time for a hike.
 But I would for the next visit.
 Cañon City and the Royal Gorge area are clearly an amazing place for outdoor adventure.
 In 2010 Fremont Adventure Recreation was launched to promote a culture of community and healthy living through human-powered outdoor recreation.

 The views and stunning natural Colorado landscape has always existed.
 But the trail systems are getting better and better.
 From the 7-mile easy and flat Arkansas Riverwalk Trail and newer Royal Gorge Park Trestles to the more strenuous trails found in Temple Canyon Park there’s sure to a trail for every ability.
-And, many are dog friendly.
-Be sure to pick up a Recreation and Trail Guide booklet.
+Or, visit local’s favorite, Garden Park and Red Canyon Park located away on the north side of Fremont Canyon.
+Many hikes are are dog friendly.
+Be sure to pick up a Recreation and Trail Guide booklet before you go.